C1rcu1tGh0st/C1rcu1tGh0st.github.io/_tabs/about.md

 order: 4
 ---

-* Reverse Engineer with 3+ years of experience in malware analysis and security research.

-* Started with game hacking and analyzing mod menus, which led to a deeper interest in reverse engineering.

-* Currently researching Windows and Android malware, focusing on evasion techniques and detection mechanisms.

-* Continuously improving skills in Windows internals, EDR bypass techniques, and low-level security research.

-* Passionate about dissecting complex malware, understanding advanced persistence mechanisms, and enhancing security defenses
+I am a reverse engineer, and this blog is where I document my learning process and share interesting things I come across in reverse engineering and malware analysis.
+I mainly explore Windows internals, EDR evasion, and malware techniques, writing about what I learn along the way.